gatsbyjs/gatsby/docs/blog/2018-06-15-why-we-built-the-site-showcase/index.md

 ## UX research process

-Here’s where we discussed and built the site showcase if you'd like to go through the discussion that led to this project:
+Many of you contributed to the discussion and development of the site showcase.
+Here are the intial issue and PR if you'd like to go through the discussion that led to this project:

 - [Site Showcase Issue](https://github.com/gatsbyjs/gatsby/issues/4392)
 - [Site Showcase WIP PR](https://github.com/gatsbyjs/gatsby/pull/5524)